Authentication Method Used in Bug 6751 Removed by Amazon

 I'll try out the test code and let you know if I find anything, but for now I'd say it works.

 Concerning the region, this site shows Route 53 API endpoints only existing in us-east-1: [[http://docs.aws.amazon.com/general/latest/gr/rande.html#r53_region]].
 Putting in the us-east-1 in the form is not a big deal, but if we don't need to do it, it would make it less confusing.
 I'm no AWS expert, so independent confirmation that us-east-1 is the only region for Route 53 would be nice.

-#11 Updated by Jason McCormick 25 days ago
+#11 Updated by Jason McCormick about 2 months ago

 Glad you got it working.
 There shouldn't be anything coding unsafe with base64.
 Feel free to look through the signature generation code but every string is hashed and the final output is encoded so it should be HTTP-safe.